timsutton/make-profile-pkg/README.md

   - (optionally removing the .mobileconfig file after installation)
 - creates an uninstall script for Munki to allow the profile to be later removed
-- calls munkiimport to create a new pkginfo and import the pkg into the repo (if desired)
+- optionally calls munkiimport to create a new pkginfo and import the pkg into the repo (when passing the ``-m`` option)

 Run with `-h` to see the full help.